-The other thing is, there are simply too many of us now.
-We're not talking about a cow lasting a family of 8 an entire winter, we're talking about billions of animals killed, and of course, trillions of empty bottles of water, shampoo, body wash, and just about everything else, winding up in landfill at at the bottom of the ocean.
-We are supposed to recycle, but so few actually do it's frightening.
-Almost NONE of our plastic waste is recycled into anything.
+The other thing is, consumption doesn't necessarily scale well when resources are finite.
+We're not talking about a cow lasting a family of 8 an entire winter, we're talking about billions of animals killed.
+When it comes to plastic trillions of empty bottles of water, shampoo, body wash, and just about everything else, winding up in landfill at at the bottom of the ocean.
+We are supposed to recycle, but alarmingly, Almost NONE of our plastic waste is recycled into anything.

 Plastic was invented in 1907 and it pretty much took off just a few short decades later.
-Let's face it, the stuff is pretty damn useful and found in just about everything, so there are reasons and arguments for it.
+Let's face it, the stuff is pretty useful and found in just about everything, so there are many good reasons and arguments for it.
 The problem is, it never goes away.
-This would be fine if the government would invest trillions into booming our plastic into space but they'd probably just start an alien war.
+This would be fine if the government would invest trillions into blasting our plastic into space, but they'd probably just start an alien war.
 Perhaps the plastic could be compacted to build a wall, I don't know.
-But the problem is, plastic doesn't disappear, even when it breaks down - it just breaks down into smaller and smaller pieces, which are consumed by animals and create ridiculous poisonous pollution everywhere.
+But the problem is, plastic doesn't disappear, even when it breaks down - it just breaks down into smaller and smaller pieces, which are consumed by animals and create poisonous pollution everywhere.

-So Why Does SaltZ&Co Use Plastic, Ya Damn Hypocrites?
+So Why Does SaltZ&Co Use Plastic, Ya Hypocrites?

 Okay let me explain.
 This explanation is not going to satisfy everyone, in fact it doesn't even satisfy me some of the time, but here goes:

 -The amount of plastic wrap it takes to wrap a bar of soap is much less waste than that generated by a bottle of liquid soap

 -The vast majority of types of affordable cosmetic-grade packaging are plastic, but they are also washable and reusable, which we encourage you to do at home!

 -Plastic keeps the soaps separated, the fragrances distinct, and prevents people from coming into contact with allergens